Senait-coding/architecture-starter/planning/development-strategy.md

  - findAll())

 # Business logic
-- business logic function which can incerate the value of currentQuestionIndex by 1
+- business logic function which can increase the value of currentQuestionIndex by 1
 - create a function which will sort and shuffle our questions
 - create a function that calculate correct and incorrect answers